 Counting has started on Madagascar, where voters went to the polls to choose their first president since a 2009 coup.

 Thirty three candidates are seeking the presidency.
-But election observers predict that no one will get enough votes to avoid a December runoff.
+Election observers predict that no one will get enough votes, however, to avoid a December runoff.
 Final results are expected in the coming days.

-Madagascar is struggling to recover from the coup which plunged the African island nation into an economic crisis.
+Madagascar is struggling to recover from the coup that plunged the African island nation into an economic crisis.

 Current leader Andry Rajoelina seized power from President Marc Ravalomanana with the help of the military in 2009.
 Both were barred from running in the presidential election.